onqtam/headjack/src/introduction/numbers.md

 The naive scenario does not include on-chain actions for specific accounts such as:
 - keypair changes (new pubkey (32 bytes) + signature (65 bytes) if there is an older key)
-- account creation (if done through an IDM then this is just a few bytes - no pubkey)
+- account creation (if done by an IDM then this is just a few bytes - no pubkey)
-- name registration & ownership changes (could be done through IDMs without signatures)
+- name registration & ownership changes (no plans how this market would work yet)
 - updating account fields such as a URI pointing towards an off-chain account directory (which could point to archived posts) or pointing to another account index for such services
 - signed transactions by individual accounts that want to directly interact with the chain
     - authorizing an IDM, rotating keys, or even publishing off-chain content as an interface